jeremyreeder/gridscout/docs/_posts/2022-06-06-i-finished-my-bike.md

 *Different spokes for different blokes*
 </div>

-It's fast, comfortable, and fun.
+It's fast, comfy, and fun.
 It fits me well.
-It weighs 26 pounds.
 I've got 30 miles on it so far.

 [bike-photo]: {{ '/images/bike.jpg' | prepend: site.url }}